Student

 Most interns have various responsibilities competing for their time.
 Many companies understand this and offer their interns flexible schedules that fit their busy lives.

-• You can only register for the class if you have secured an internship offer and it has been approved by the Internship Coordinator and program chair for bachelor’s program.
+• You can only register for the class if you have secured an internship offer and it has been approved by the Internship Coordinator and program chair for the bachelor’s program.

 credit = 50 hour